Staff & Board

 Helen Vance Scott

-Helen is married to Bob, and together they have two sons.
-Helen enjoys spending time with her family, traveling and yoga.
+Helen is married to Bob and they have two grown sons.
+In her spare time she enjoys spending time with family, traveling, and yoga.

 Dave Arnold, MD

 Dr. Arnold is a native of Bristol and is a graduate of Virginia High School where he was recognized as Co-Salutatorian and a National Merit Scholar.
 He then went on to earn his Bachelor of Arts/Interdisciplinary degree at the University of Virginia as Summa Cum Laude and a Phi Beta Kappa.
 His post-graduate degree was earned at Duke University School of Medicine on the W.G.
 Anlyan Scholarship.
 Dr. Arnold completed his residency in Internal Medicine/Primary Care at the University of Alabama at Birmingham.
 Before moving back to Bristol he was a staff-physician at Lawndale Christian Health Center in Chicago for 9 years.
 He spent time as a Peace Corps Volunteer in Honduras, as a Science Teacher, and scored 4 out of 5 in spoken Spanish at completion of service (5=native fluency).
 Dr. Arnold was presented with a Healthcare Hero Award by the Business Journal in 2013.

 Dr. Arnold is incredibly dedicated to patient care and works tirelessly caring for the patients in our community, and in his spare time he enjoys cycling.